K4rl-M4rx/vsc-latex-snips/README.md

-# vsc-latex-snips
+# vsc-latex-snips-and-prettify-symbols
-personal latex snippet files
+This is a personal repository  for latex snippet files.

+Using extension:

+* [x] Latex Utilities
+* [x] Hypersnips
+* [ ] Prettify Symbols Mode